bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 gobuster dir -u http://10.10.78.204:1337 -w /usr/share/wordlists/dirb/common.txt
 ```

-`dir` - Uses directory/file enumeration mode, typical option for enumerating other resources on a webpage
+`dir` - Uses directory/file enumeration mode, typical option for enumerating other resources on a webpage.

 `-u` - specifies what domain should be enumerated.
 I added port 1337 as this domain is hosted there.
 If it would be added then attack would not be conducted.